-This research is a continuation of a project jointly funded by the Almond Board of California (ABC) and the California nursery industry (California Fruit Tree, Nut Tree, and Grapevine Improvement Advisory Board [IAB]).
-It advances previous UC Davis (UCD) studies which have led to an understanding of the pattern of non-infectious bud-failure (BF) development within propagation sources (clones) of commercially important almond cultivars including Nonpareil and Carmel, which allow effective selection of clonal sources with lower probabilities of expressing BF during the crucial early years of orchard growth.
-Attempts to develop molecular markers as indicators of BF-potential have proven unsuccessful, presumably because BF genetic deterioration is not associated with changes in the marker-targeted DNA sequence of the gene(s) involved, but rather involves suppression of gene activity through still poorly understood epigenetic mechanisms.
-This project is thus pursuing epigenetic markers based on the methylation patterns for individual genes from clones of Nonpareil and other important almond cultivars which differ in the level of BF expression and/or the clone age (since it is known that the potential for BF-expression increases with age of susceptible cultivars).
+Over 12,000 markers were evaluated for clones of different BF-potential as well as clonal age.
+Promising markers showing clear differences among the tested samples were identified using the Methylation-Sensitive Representational Difference Analysis (MS-RDA).
+This technique utilizes the methylation-sensitive restriction endonuclease Hpall to recognize the 5'-CCGG-3' 4-bp motif and thereby isolates DNA fragments differentially methylated within clone variants.
 We have now identified a number of methylation-markers associated with the level of BF expression, as well as with the age of the clone.
 Because of the large number of potential markers and the inherent difficulties in accurately scoring both BF-potential and clone age, we are now analyzing the data through both large-scale statistical analysis and individual assessment of putative candidate gene function to identify epigenetic markers associated with BF expression.
-A strong association might then be used as predictor of the ultimate level of BF expression in vegetative progeny from different nursery source trees and, if highly correlated, may help identify the gene(s) controlling this disorder, which in turn might lead to a better understanding of BF development as well as its control.
+A strong association might then be used as predictor of the ultimate level of BF expression in vegetative progeny from different nursery source trees.
+If highly correlated, these markers may help identify the gene(s) controlling this disorder, which in turn might lead to a better understanding of BF development as well as its control.
+Ongoing animal studies also suggest opportunities for rehabilitation of important Carmel and Nonpareil clonal sources where the level of BF expression has curtailed nursery use.